GrizzlyFr/zketech_controller/README.md

 This depot is intended to provide an alternative cross-platform interface.

+Currently, the code has been tested on:
+ - EBC-A05+

 ## Control module

 The 'zketech.py' module provides the main control functions of the device.